Contractor insurance requirements

 A premium table for home owners wishing to purchase this cover is available:

 Insurance policy conditions

-Currently, under the home warranty scheme, the QBCC will issue a certificate of insurance, and provide a copy of the terms and conditions approved by the QBC Board to the home owner.
+Prior to 28 October 2016, under the home warranty scheme, the QBCC would issue a certificate of insurance, and provide a copy of the terms and conditions approved by the QBC Board to the home owner.

 These terms and conditions set out the requirements that must be satisfied for a claim to be approved under the scheme.

-The legislative changes will incorporate the terms and conditions into a schedule in the Queensland Building and Construction Commission Regulation 2003.
+The legislative changes have incorporated the terms and conditions into a schedule in the Queensland Building and Construction Commission Regulation 2018.

-Under the amended legislation, a licensed contractor will be required to collect the appropriate insurance premium from the consumer, and pay it to the QBCC.
+Under the amended legislation, a licensed contractor is required to collect the appropriate insurance premium from the consumer, and pay it to the QBCC.
 Effectively, the contractor who pays the QBCC insurance premium does so on behalf of the consumer.

 More information on GST is available in our Queensland Home Warranty Scheme - GST explanation (PDF) factsheet.

 If you have any queries in relation to these changes, please contact QBCC on 139 333.

 The Queensland Building and Construction Commission and Other Legislation Amendment Regulation (No. 2) 2016 and the Explanatory notes for SL 2016 No. 184 also provide more detail.